-Metzler Asset Management GmbH has also been a member of the Forum for Sustainable Investments (FNG) since 2002.
+Metzler Asset Management GmbH has also been a member of the FNG (Forum für Nachhaltige Geldanlagen, the German Forum for Sustainable Investments) since 2002.
 The aim is to raise awareness of sustainable investment solutions and thereby trigger a positive steering effect in investments.
-Through FNG, we are also an indirect member of EuroSIF and a signatory to the Carbon Disclosure Project and the Water and Forestry Disclosure Project.
+Through FNG, we are also an indirect member of Eurosif and a signatory to the CDP (formerly Carbon Disclosure Project).